jmeaster30/BlastPDF/README.md

 The following are those goals:
 - Be able to generate any PDF I can imagine
   - I really want to create a copy of that one super cool DnD character sheet PDF that walks you through setting up a new character
-- Have zero dependencies.
-I have been not been relying on any external library other than the Microsoft CodeAnalysis library and NewtonSoft (which is actually only used for debugging purposes so this one barely counts)
-  - This is where BlastIMG came from where I needed some image loaders.
+- Have zero dependencies
+  - I am allowed to use only Microsoft.CodeAnalysis for the code generators and Newtonsoft.JSON for debugging purposes.
+  - I am also allowed to use any external dependency where I am the primary author. (i.e. SharperImage fka BlastIMG)
 - Develop a templating language that uses code generators so the templates are type checked at compile time instead of runtime
 - Create a PDF viewer / editor ALA Adobe Acrobat utilizing BlastPDF as the backend (I will allow myself to use external libraries for drawing stuff to the screen)
 - Learn more about C#